Tax Refund Options

 1. Direct Bank Deposit

 Your expected tax refund will be electronically transferred from the IRS (US Treasury) to the bank account you entered during your efile.com online tax return.
-Your Tax Refund will be issued and transferred from the IRS (US Treasury)to the bank account you entered during your online tax return.
+Your Tax Refund will be issued and transferred from the IRS (US Treasury) to the bank account you entered during your online tax return.
 This transfer is free of charge.
-Please check the status of your refund here: http://www.efile.com/my-tax-refund-status/

 2. Direct Bank Deposit with e-Collect (Deduct Fee from Refund)

-If you selected to have your fee deducted from your expected tax refund your tax refund will be transferred from the IRS to our partner bank (Bancorp/EPS Financial).
-Your Tax Refund minus the tax preparation fee (for Deluxe or Premium service) and a DFFR fee of only $19.95 will be transferred from Bancorp/EPS Financial to the bank account you specified on your efile.com tax return.
-The $19.95 DFFR fee is not charged by efile.com but charged by our banking partner (EPS Financial) and will be automatically deducted from your tax refund.
-Your remaining refund will then be transferred by EPS Financial to the bank you entered during your online tax return.
-To find out more about the status of your tax refund, please visit: http://www.efile.com/my-tax-refund-money/
+If you selected to have your fee deducted from your expected tax refund your tax refund will be transferred from the IRS to our bank partner, e-Collect with EPS Financial.
+Your Tax Refund minus the tax preparation fee (for Deluxe or Premium service) and a DFFR fee of only $24.95 will be transferred from EPS Financial to the bank account you specified on your efile.com tax return.
+The $24.95 DFFR fee is not charged by efile.com but is charged by our banking partner (EPS Financial) and will be automatically deducted from your tax refund.
+Your remaining refund will then be transferred by EPS Financial to the bank you entered during the preparation of your online tax return.

 3. IRS Check by Mail